Youngestdev/pledgetogoal/blog.md

 ## Install Starport

-The starport CLI is responsible for scaffolding the applications' blockchain, modules, lists and messages.
+The Starport CLI is responsible for scaffolding the applications' blockchain, modules, lists and messages.
 In your terminal, run the command below to install Starport's CLI:

 ```console
 $ curl https://get.starport.com/starport! | bash